Hendrikje van Andel-Schipper: Life

-Van Andel-Schipper was born as Hendrikje Schipper in Smilde, a small village in Drenthe.
-She was born prematurely and there were doubts that she would survive.
+Van Andel-Schipper was born as Hendrikje Schipper on 29 June 1890 in Smilde, a small village in Drenthe.
+She was born prematurely, and there were doubts that she would survive.
 However, thanks to the continuous care of her grandmother during her first four weeks, she recovered.
 At the age of five on her first day of school, she was sick again and was removed from the school on advice of a local doctor.
 Her father, headmaster at the local school, taught her to read and write.

 She had a love of theatre from a young age, but after her mother objected she decided not to pursue a career in acting and became a needlework teacher instead.
 At the age of 46, she met her future husband Dick van Andel, who worked in Amsterdam.
 She left her parents' home at the age of 49 and married Van Andel, a divorced tax inspector, in 1939, taking the hyphenated name of Van Andel-Schipper—which is customary in the Netherlands.

 During the Second World War, she and her husband moved to Hoogeveen, where she had to sell jewellery to help pay for food during the German occupation.
 Her husband died from cancer in 1959.
 She underwent a mastectomy in 1990 after being diagnosed with breast cancer at the age of 100.
 She continued to live on her own before moving into a retirement home at the age of 105.

 She became the oldest recognized woman in Europe on the death of Maria Teresa Fumarola Ligorio in May 2003, and the oldest recognized person in Europe on the death of Joan Riudavets in March 2004.
 Following the death of Charlotte Benkner in early May 2004 Van Andel-Schipper became the second-oldest recognized person in the world behind Ramona Trinidad Iglesias-Jordan, whose death later that month left her apparently the world's oldest at 113 years and 335 days old.
 However, María Capovilla from Ecuador was older, but her claim had not yet been verified.

 For her 115th birthday in 2005, she received a visit from a daughter-in-law of Queen Beatrix of the Netherlands and a delegation from football club Ajax Amsterdam.
 The last time the Ajax team visited her she complained that the other residents of her nursing home were "hicks who don't understand football".
 She had been a fan of Ajax since she attended a match more than 80 years earlier.
 During her last years she was the last Dutch citizen to be born during the reign of King Willem III who died in 1890.